Skip to main content

 #

-The ReorderableListView, ReorderableListView.builder, ReorderableList and SliverReorderableList widgets share the same reordering logic, the migration steps are identical for any of these widgets.
+The ReorderableListView, ReorderableListView.builder, ReorderableList, and SliverReorderableList widgets share the same reordering logic.
+The same migration steps apply to each of these widgets.

 #